APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Experiments

 \subsection{Ablation Study}

-To demonstrate the effectiveness of RL-based Agentic Planning and SFT-based Agentic Execution, we conducted ablation experiments on Qwen2.5-7B-Instruct and Qwen2.5-3B-Instruct.
-We tested the differences in the model's performance on various benchmarks with different combinations of method components (including whether to adopt Planning, whether to use RL to train the Planning process, and whether to use SFT to train the Execution process).
-It can be seen from Table \ref{tab:2} that our training of the model on both Agentic Planning and Agentic Execution is effective and necessary.
-Both contribute to the improvement of the final performance of Apex-Searcher.
+To verify the effectiveness of RL-based Agentic Planning and SFT-based Agentic Execution, we ablate each component on Qwen2.5-7B-Instruct and Qwen2.5-3B-Instruct by toggling whether to use Planning, whether to train it with RL, and whether to apply SFT for Execution.
+Table~\ref{tab:2} shows that the best performance is obtained when both planning and execution are trained with their corresponding signals.